andreashomelien/earnings_tracker-v0.1/README.md

 - npm

 ### How to use
-1. Clone the repository

-2. Install dependencies:
+1. Install dependencies:
 bash/powershell: npm install

-3. Start the development server: bash/powershell: npm start
+2. Start the development server: bash/powershell: npm start

-4. Open http://localhost:3000 to view the app in your browser.
+3. Open http://localhost:3000 to view the app in your browser.

 ## Usage